kjhealy/kieranhealy.hugo/content/blog/make-your-own-noaa-sea-temperature-graph/index.markdown

 {{< /code >}}

 This is the file for May 27th, 1984.
 As you can see, there's a _lot_ of metadata.
+Each variable is admirably well-documented.
 The key information for our purposes is that we have a grid of 1440 by 720 lat-lon points.
 There are two additional dimensions---time and elevation (zlev)---but these are both just 1 for each particular file, because every file is observations at elevation zero on a particular day.
 There are four measures at each point: sea surface temperature anomalies, the standard deviation of the sea surface temperature estimate, sea ice concentration (as a percentage), and sea surface temperature (in degrees Celsius).
-As you can see, each variable is admirably well-documented in a standardized way.
+So we have four bits of data for each grid point on our 1440 * 720 grid, which makes for just over 4.1 million data points _per day_ since 1981.

 ### Processing the Data